TEMPLE AS TECHNOLOGY

 • how Dendera staged ritual ecstasy to prevent social hysteria

-• why Abydos was designed to neutralize fear of death
+• why Abydos confronts the terror of death directly

 • how Karnak made the Egyptian state feel eternal